iholmdahl/DoubleBloodFeeds/README.md

 /n Digitized data from Villena et al.* and fit quadratic function as in Mordecai et al.**

 MordecaiR0.R /n
 Function for original R0 temperature function from Mordecai et al.** and updated R0 temperature function using our data.
+Required by MultipleBf.R

 temperature_data.R
-summarizing temperature data from XXX
+Summarized temperature data from [Terraclimate](http://www.climatologylab.org/terraclimate.html)

 MultipleBf.R
-stacked data layers and calculated changes
+Data layering and and calculated changes.
+Required by MultipleBf.R

 MultipleBfFigures.R
-Code for paper figures
+Code for figures in main text and supplement